 Spanish Verb Conjugation Practice — Stem-Changers

 Now, practice with the following verbs in their ‘yo’ form:

 Not sure if you’ve quite got it?
-A Spanish tutor can help you flesh this out.
+A Spanish tutor can help you master Spanish stem changes.
 Stay tuned for Part III when I show you about to conjugate verbs in their past tense.